metno/TITAN/README.md

-# TITAN - Temperature spatIal daTa quAlity coNtrol
+# TITAN - data quality control

-Automatic quality control of in-situ temperature observations over a geographical region.
+Automatic quality control of in-situ observations with an emphasis on spatial controls.

+TITAN is designed to test all the observations referring to the same observation time simulatenously.
+Currently, the statitics of the individual station time series is not considered.

 Available checks are (applied sequentially as in this list):